White tailed eagles

-The White-tailed Eagle or Sea Eagle is the UK’s largest bird of prey, with a huge wingspan of up to 2 and a half metres.
+The white tailed eagles or sea eagle is the UK’s largest bird of prey, with a huge wingspan of up to 2 and a half metres.
 It was once widespread across the UK, and formerly bred on the Exmoor coast, but was persecuted to extinction across the country.
 Since the 1950s, conservation efforts have attempted to restore the species to its former range and, following successful releases in Scotland (1975) and Ireland (2007), their numbers are beginning to increase.
-From 2019 onwards there’s been a White-tailed Eagle project based on the Isle of Wight, run by Roy Dennis Wildlife Foundation and Forestry England under licence from Natural England and NatureScot.
+From 2019 onwards there’s been a white tailed eagle project based on the Isle of Wight, run by Roy Dennis Wildlife Foundation and Forestry England, under licence from Natural England and NatureScot.
 The birds released there are fitted with satellite tags to enable the team to follow their movements.
-This has shown that Exmoor has become a White-tailed Eagle hotspot, with seven different birds visiting since 2019.
+This has shown that Exmoor has become a White-tailed Eagle hot spot, with 14 birds visiting since 2019.

 Where can you spot them?